What Does Over-Leveraged in Finance & Investing Mean?

 Hedge Funds and Leverage

 Hedge funds often employ leverage as part of their investment strategy to achieve higher returns for their investors.
 By borrowing capital, they can invest in a more substantial portfolio, which means the fund is more susceptible to losses.
-Hedge funds are typically restricted to accredited investors due to the high risk associated with their leveraged investment strategies.
+Due to the high risk associated with their leveraged investment strategies, hedge funds are typically restricted to accredited investors.

 Market Dynamics and Over-Leverage